 This bill aims to expand the authority of certain medical professionals to certify individuals with disabilities for eligibility for special license plates, certificates, or parking decals.
 Specifically, it allows licensed physical therapists, in addition to advanced practice registered nurses and physician assistants, to certify to the Office of Motor Vehicle that a patient qualifies as a person with a disability under the Access to Parking for Persons with Disabilities Act.
-The bill also modifies the definition of "person with a disability" to include certifications from these additional medical professionals, thereby broadening the scope of who can provide such certifications.
+The bill also clarifies the definition of "certifying authority" to include these additional medical professionals and modifies the language regarding the certification process, replacing references to "licensed physician" with "certifying authority" in various sections.

 HB 1138: 17-80-120(a), 27-15-302(4), 27-15-302, 27-15-304(a), 27-15-307(8), 27-15-308(a)